cauchyschwarz192837/GraphCNNTest/README.md

 I then defined a custom collate function for batch construction, since each crystal has a different number of atoms.
 This collation method can be modified to explore possible improvements in prediction accuracy, as at the time of writing this code, we have not explored other collation methods due to time constraints.
 Please see "mynewCollate" for details.

+We perform message passing, in which each atom updates its own embedding using its neighbors' embeddings.
+This is the "convolution".
+We experiment with 10 convolution layers, so at layer 1, atoms learn from immediate neighbors, at layer 2, atoms learn from neighbors of neighbors and so on:

 $$
 \mathbf{h}_i^{(k+1)} =
 \mathrm{MLP}\left(